I know that picture you have in your head.

 A Call to Morning Time Learning

 To begin our morning basket homeschool time rituals, I light my favorite Mrs. Meyers Lavender Candles when I sit down to my coffee and Write the Word journal.
 That way, it smells cozy and calm by the time we are ready to begin morning time.

 I give the boys a 5 minute warning to put away their games or drawing supplies or LEGOs and turn on our morning song for the term.
 We are using Mozart’s Sonata 17 in C currently and it’s such a peppy and fun call to start the day!
 When the song ends, they know to be at the table.
 They get to take turns ringing our crystal butterfly bell to call us to order.
 It belonged to my Mamaw, and using it makes me feel like she’s a part of our homeschool.

 This sweet, gentle call to attention took about two weeks to really solidify into the boys quieting down and recognizing that it meant we were now in learning time.
 It was worth the effort.
-They look forward to our morning ritual.
+They look forward to our homeschool morning time ritual.

 Morning Time Scriptures and Hymns